-It is the policy of the City of Albany ("City") that the administration of its funds and the investment of those funds shall be handled as its highest public trust.
-Investments shall be made in a manner that will provide the maximum security of principal invested, employing limitations on maturities and diversification of the portfolio while meeting the daily cash flow needs of the City and conforming to all applicable state and City statutes governing the investment of public funds.
+It is the policy of the City of Albany that the administration of its funds and the investment of those funds shall be handled with the highest public trust.
+Investments shall be made in a manner that will assure security of principal.
+Parameters will be set to limit maturities and increase diversification of the portfolio while meeting the daily cash flow needs of the City and conforming to all applicable state and City requirements governing the investment of public funds.
 The receipt of a market rate of return will be secondary to safety and liquidity requirements.
 It is the intent of the City to be in complete compliance with local, state, and federal law.
-The earnings from investment will be used in a manner that best serves the public trust and interests of the local government.
+The earnings from investments will be used in a manner that best serves the public trust and interests of the City.

-II.
+III.
 SCOPE

 This policy applies to activities of the City of Albany with regard to investing the financial assets of all funds.
-In addition, funds held by trustees or fiscal agents are excluded from these rules; however, all funds are subject to regulations established by the state of Oregon.
-Other than bond proceeds or other unusual situations, the total of all funds ranges from \$50 million to \$80 million.
+Funds held by trustees or fiscal agents are excluded from these rules; however, all funds are subject to regulations established by the state of Oregon.